 For information about how to create the user and role for Tanzu Kubernetes Grid, see Required Permissions for the vSphere Account above.

 Repeat the procedure for each of the Kubernetes versions for which you downloaded the OVA file.

 You must also provide an API server load balancer to vSphere as a VM template.
 The API server load balancer is provided as an OVA file, Photon v3 capv haproxy v1.2.4 OVA.
 Tanzu Kubernetes Grid versions 1.1.0, 1.1.2, and 1.1.3 use the same version of the API server load balancer OVA.

 The procedure to upload the API server load balancer OVA to vSphere is identical to that for base OS image OVA files.
 Import the

-photon-3-capv-haproxy-v0.6.3_vmware.1.ova file into vSphere, and convert the resulting VM to a VM template.
+photon-3-haproxy-v1.2.4-vmware.1.ova file into vSphere, convert the resulting VM to a VM template, and assign the